omerturantr/BlurZone/README.md

 - 🔁 Undo/Redo support with keyboard (Ctrl+Z / Ctrl+Y)
 - 📐 Auto scaling and repositioning of window
 - 🔢 Change count shown in top-right corner
-- 🎯 Ideal for anonymizing faces or details in image
+- 🎯 Ideal for anonymizing faces or details in images

 ---